j-keck/lsleases/README.md

 ### Installation From source

-  1. install Go toolset from http://golang.org if not already done
+  1. install Go from http://golang.org if not already done

   2. ensure [`$GOPATH`](http://golang.org/doc/code.html#GOPATH) is properly set and `$GOPATH/bin` is in your `$PATH`